Why AI Still Needs a Human Virtual Assistant (Like Me)

 If you're a VA:

 • Keep your human voice.
-That’s your superpower.
+That conversational, understanding, slightly imperfect tone?
+That's your superpower.

 If you're hiring a VA:

 • Ask how they use AI.
-If they say “not at all,” they’re behind.
+If they say "not at all," they're behind the times.

 • But also ask how they double-check it.
-If they say “I trust it,” run.
+If they say "I trust it completely," run.

 Final Thought